Fairfield Mirror: History

 The students of Fairfield University founded and published the first edition of The Mirror in 1977.
 The newspaper was founded after the merging of two prior publications: one produced under the supervision of the university (The Voice), and one published independently (The Free Press and Review).

-The genesis of the change to The Mirror, was Ned Barnett, who as editor in chief of The Voice, was one of the driving forces to create an independent newspaper.
+The genesis of the change to The Mirror, was Ned Barnett, who as Editor-in-Chief of The Voice, was one of the driving forces to create an independent newspaper.
 In addition, the university was seeking to limit its liability from the publication of a student-run media outlet.

-The Mirror's first editor in chief was Robert M. "Doc" Dougherty, who was responsible for the editorial content, and Frank Godfrey, the business manager, who was responsible for the paper's finances and operations as an independent, incorporated entity.
+The Mirror's second Editor-in-Chief was Robert M. "Doc" Dougherty, who was responsible for the editorial content, and Frank Godfrey, the business manager, who was responsible for the paper's finances and operations as an independent, incorporated entity.
 The paper was printed by Stratford Printing, and delivered weekly to campus dorms, classroom buildings, and the Campus Center.

 The online edition was founded in 2000, and it was the first partner to have a signed contract with the now ubiquitous College Publisher network of online student newspapers.

 The Mirror incorporated full-process color in the print edition for the first time in the early 2000s.

 Dr. James Simon had been the adviser of The Mirror since 1998, but the role was given to associate English professor Tommy Xie in spring 2011 before being passed on to professor Matt Tullis in fall 2018.
+The role returned to Tommy Xie in fall 2022.

 2009 He Said/She Said controversy

 In 2009 a controversy erupted over the recurring humorous columns He Said/She Said, which typically offer a male and female perspective on some issue.
-The October 1, 2009, issue's columns focused on best practices for conducting one-night stands and the walk of shame at Fairfield.
+The September 30, 2009, issue's columns focused on best practices for conducting one-night stands and the walk of shame at Fairfield.
 The columns (especially the "He Said" column by student Chris Surette) resulted in immediate controversy among students and administrators.
 There was a sit-in protest of students at The Mirror's campus offices, and public rebukes from the university president and from dean of students Thomas Pellegrino.
-Pellegrino informed The Mirror was that they had violated the ethical guidelines in the paper's funding agreement with the university, and that this funding agreement was "null and void".
+Pellegrino informed The Mirror that they had violated the ethical guidelines in the paper's funding agreement with the university, and that this funding agreement was "null and void".
 Later, a group of students sought disciplinary action against The Mirror claiming the offensive content in the "He Said" column had violated the school's harassment policy.